Cliff Taylor: Latest borrowings give State some breathing room

 The ECB last week committed to continue its pandemic programme until the middle of next year at least – and possibly longer.
 It has also promised not to pull the rug out from under the market immediately afterwards – it will reinvest its earnings back into the market for a period.

 This doesn’t guarantee that we will be able to raise borrowings at quite so low a rate for the rest of 2020 and into 2021, when massive borrowings from governments all over the world will come to the market, with unpredictable implications for interest rates.
-Investors will also be looking at how different economies evolve – issues like Brexit-risk could be factors as they look at Ireland.
+Investors will also be looking at how different economies evolve – issues such as Brexit-risk could be factors as they look at the Republic.

 But ECB support in the market is a vital prop and should keep borrowing costs generally low over the next year.
 Given the amount we need to borrow, this is just as well.
 As the ECB then winds down its support, probably in the latter half of next year, it will be important the the amount we need to borrow is also on the decline from the high crisis levels we are now seeing.